prod-feng/lustre-zfs-centos7/README.md

 Greate, it'sworking.

-Now I stop the Lsutre storage to go to next step: Lustre with ZFS.
+Now I stop the Lustre storage to go to next step: Lustre with ZFS.

 >]#systemctl stop lustre